Does Your Business Need Key Person Insurance?

-Key person life insurance is usually written as either a term policy or a permanent policy.
-A term policy is the cheaper of the two.
-It applies for a specific period of time, which may be as short as one year or as long as 20 years.
-Coverage ends when the term expires or the insured person dies, whichever happens first.
-If the insured dies the firm collects a death benefit.
-The company can use the money to hire and train a replacement, to pay off debts, or for some other purpose.
+Key person life insurance is often written on a term policy.
+The coverage applies for a specific period of time, typically five to twenty years.
+The insurance ends when the term expires or the insured person dies, whichever happens first.
+If the insured dies during the policy period the insurer pays a death benefit.

 Key Person Disability Insurance

-There is no "standard" key person disability policy.
-Rather, each policy is typically designed to meet the needs of the company.
+A key person disability policy is not purchased "off-the-shelf."
+Policies are custom-designed to meet the needs of the buyers.

 The cost of key person insurance depends on the age, health, and sex of the insured individual as well as the size and nature of the business.
-Two other factors are the type of policy you purchase (term or permanent) and the limits you choose.
+Other factors include the type of policy and the limits you choose.

-The premiums you pay for key person coverage are generally not deductible for tax purposes.
-However, the death or disability benefits your company receives generally are tax-free.
+The premiums you pay for key person coverage are generally not tax-deductible.
+However, the death benefits your company receives generally are tax-free.
 Consult your tax professional to determine how the purchase of key person insurance will affect your firm's taxes.

 Article edited by Marianne Bonner

 The Hartford.
 "What is Key Person Life Insurance?"
 Accessed March 11, 2020.